spring-epfl/mia/README.rst

 Getting started
 ===============

-Clone the repo and install using pip:
+You can install mia from PyPI:

 .. code-block::  bash

-    pip install -e ".[dev]"
+    pip install mia

 Then, you can run tests: